TheOriginalKyle/CIS347/README.md

 ## Troubleshooting
 1. Do you see any nodes in the Yang-Ui Topology?
-* The script **WILL** crash if the JSON object it recieves is empty.
+The script **WILL** crash if the JSON object it recieves is empty.
 This could probably be fixed but I found this bug helpful as if it were fixed nothing would happen with no error messages.

 2. Do you have all the libraries.
 I just included the ones I could remember if there's one that should be added do let me know.
 3. Is the alarm set to POE?
 4. Are you using python2?
 5. Is it parsing the JSON correctly?
+Or are you on the right version?
 I wrote this for Nitrogen it wont parse correctly on most other versions.